iguit0/amazonia/README.md

   <a href="#computer-project">Project</a>&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;
   <a href="#rocket-tech">Tech</a>&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;
   <a href="#gear-get-started">Get Started</a>&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;
+  <a href="#references">References</a>
 </p>

 <br/>

 ## :computer: Project
-Géfersom Bejos, CEO of the large Brazilian e-commerce company amazônia, hired ateliware to develop a new system responsible for calculating the fastest delivery route for his new drone system.
+**Géfersom Bejos**, CEO of the large Brazilian e-commerce company *amazônia*, hired [ateliware](https://ateliware.com/en/) to develop a new system responsible for **calculating the fastest delivery route for his new drone system**.
 Once the starting point, the object collection point, and the delivery point are defined, his drones should, in the shortest time possible, reach their destination.
-Amazon is already a technology company, so it will be providing a service by which it is possible to find out the time needed to move between segments.

 ## :rocket: Tech

 - [Docker](https://docs.docker.com/get-docker/)